 The Investment Treaty Arbitration Review: Admissibility

-The Methanex tribunal specifically referred to Article 79(1) of the Rules of Court of the International Court of Justice (ICJ) concerning preliminary objections and referring to 'admissibility of the application' before the court,4 and concluded that it had 'no express or implied power to reject claims based on inadmissibility'.5 In Methanex, the respondent argued that the claims were inadmissible on two grounds.
-First, because under customary international law creditors' claims are inadmissible if they stem solely from a measure's effect on the debtor, there must be an action that directly affects the creditor's right.6 Second, the respondent argued that the claimants failed to identify an international legal obligation owed to it that was violated.
-In this regard, the respondent relied on Barcelona Traction, Light and Power (Belgium v.
-Spain) holding that:
+The Methanex tribunal specifically referred to Article 79(1) of the Rules of Court of the International Court of Justice (ICJ) concerning preliminary objections and referring to 'admissibility of the application' before the court,7 and concluded that it had 'no express or implied power to reject claims based on inadmissibility'.8

 The term 'admissibility' appears in the rules or procedures of several courts of international law.
-For example, the Rules of Court of the ICJ9 Article 79 defines admissibility as follows:
+For example, Article 79 of the Rules of Court of the ICJ10 defines admissibility as follows:

 Any objection by the respondent to the jurisdiction of the Court or to the admissibility of the application, or other objection the decision upon which is requested before any further proceedings on the merits, shall be made in writing as soon as possible, and not later than three months after the delivery of the Memorial.
 Any such objection made by a party other than the respondent shall be filed within the time limit fixed for the delivery of that party's first pleading.

-Before deciding the case, the court must determine as a preliminary matter both the issue of jurisdiction and admissibility.
-Jurisdictional issues in the ICJ practice 'are those which ultimately derive from whether the Court has the right and power to consider the case brought by a state', while issues of admissibility determine whether the case itself is one proper for determination when brought before the court.10 In ICJ practice, the respondent's objections to admissibility may be grounded in one or more of the following: (1) lack of locus standi by the applicant, (2) the necessity to join a third party, (3) the mootness of the dispute or (4) the existence of local remedies that have not been exhausted.11
+Before deciding the case on its merits, the court must rule on objections raised as to both its jurisdiction and the admissibility of the case.
+Jurisdictional issues in the ICJ practice 'are those which ultimately derive from whether the Court has the right and power to consider the case brought by a state', while issues of admissibility determine whether the case itself is one proper for determination when brought before the court.11 In ICJ practice, the respondent's objections to admissibility may be grounded in one or more of the following: (1) lack of locus standi by the applicant; (2) the necessity to join a third party; (3) the mootness of the dispute; or (4) the existence of local remedies that have not been exhausted.12